 Demon Sail Shark counter display:

 Lightening bolt shark – possible precursor to the Sail Shark “mustache.”
 Clipped fin may indicate a copyright/patient issue with another fishing lure company using the lightening bolt.
 The lightening bolt smooths out into a mustache.
 Considering the placement of the lightening bolt, it could also be viewed as a depiction of a shark mouth with teeth.
+Also found in yellow with black lightening bolt.

 Different belly stamps used by Demon Lure Company on the 200-series Sail Sharks.
 Also, many lures were not stamped.